anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 `B_GenN.small`

 <a name="4.2.7.3"></a>
-4.2.7.3 Forward compatibility
+### 4.2.7.3 Forward compatibility

-CNTT provides a framework for exceptions described in [9.2.3 Transition Framework](../../gov/chapters/chapter09.md#9.2).
-The technology specific are dealt with in the relevant RA specifications.
+CNTT provides a framework for exceptions described in [9.4.3 Transition Framework](../../gov/chapters/chapter09.md#9.2).
+Technology specific exceptions are dealt with in the relevant RA specifications.
 Such exceptions are not part of any Cloud Infrastructure profile defined in CNTT.

 <a name="4.3"></a>